webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - **Errors**
     - **Timeout**: blocked by security group.
     - **Connection Refused**: application error. traffic went through to EC2, but EC2 did not respond.
+- **Root User**
+  - highest level of privileges.
+Only one with **default** access to billing information.
+  - best practice to not use root.
 - **Tagging**
   - use tagging to label users. **50** tags per resource.
   - key = value.